vikasgorur/ml-study-trail/deep_learning.md

 We want the classifier to be less sure in the beginning and grow confident as it looks at more data.

+**One-hot encoding**: A vector where only the correct class has value 1, all others are 0.